 This is a sponsored conversation on behalf of Alaska Seafood as part of an Influencer Activation for Influence Central; all opinions and text are my own.
 Thank you for supporting the brands that support this site!

 It’s undeniable that fish is an essential part of a healthy diet.
 Packed with heart-healthy fats and omega-3s that support sharper brain function, the American Heart Association recommends eating two servings of fish per week — a recommendation that I don’t come even close to meeting.

 You see, fresh fish is one of those things we never ate growing up.
 Consequently, I very rarely prepare it for my own family.
 I mean, I know my way around a kitchen, but fish is just out of my comfort zone… But I’m making a concerted effort to change this.
 Maybe you feel the same way?
-If so, read on for a grilled salmon in foil recipe that’s perfect even for newbies.
+If so, read on for a grilled salmon recipe that’s perfect even for newbies.

 Salmon is a great fish to start with… You can always find Alaska salmon fresh or frozen at the grocery store, but it’s especially fresh right now while wild-caught Alaska salmon is in season.
 Wild-caught salmon is higher in omega-3s, lower in fat, and contains less toxins than farmed fish.
 All good reasons why I #AskForAlaska at the grocery store and when dining out!
 Plus preparing it is actually super easy, so just dive in. (ha-ha!!!)

 So there was one thing that threw me for a bit of a loop — removing the pin bones.
 Pin bones are tiny bones that you’ll find in almost all wild-caught Alaska salmon.
 Why?
 Because the salmon is caught, processed and flash frozen to lock in quality and freshness ASAP after being caught.
 Removing the pin bones can be a bit tedious, so this allows the fish to be processed much more quickly, meaning your salmon is super duper fresh.